couchbase/query/docs/n1ql-select.md

 To specify a single key:

-        SELECT * FROM customer KEYS "acme-uuid-1234-5678"
+        SELECT * FROM customer USE KEYS "acme-uuid-1234-5678"

 To specify multiple keys:

-        SELECT * FROM customer KEYS [ "acme-uuid-1234-5678", "roadster-uuid-4321-8765" ]
+        SELECT * FROM customer USE KEYS [ "acme-uuid-1234-5678", "roadster-uuid-4321-8765" ]

-In the FROM clause of a subquery, KEYS is mandatory for the primary bucket.
+In the FROM clause of a subquery, USE KEYS is mandatory for the primary bucket.

 ### Nested paths